vikitaotiz/electro-shop/README.md

 ## Acknowledgments

-- Thanks to Mohammed Anwar of Behance : (https://www.behance.net/gallery/24796463/ZATTIX) for the amazing website design.
+- Thanks to Mohammed Anwar of [Behance] (https://www.behance.net/gallery/24796463/ZATTIX) for the amazing website design that this project is based on.
 - To my Stand Up Team who kept my morale up!